 Lebanon County Commission on Drug and Alcohol Abuse (LCCDAA) maintains numerous programs within the County to combat the Opioid epidemic.
-In addition to the numerous ongoing programs and services, several initiatives including: a case management project through PA Counseling Services, and a mobile assessment service, also available through PA Counseling Services.
+In addition to the numerous ongoing programs and services, several initiatives including: expansion of MAT services and Certified Recovery Specialists embedded in outpatient clinics, Contingency Management (CM) program for adults with OUD/SUD/Co-Occurring diagnosis, a 15 bed male Recovery House (Herkey House) in Lebanon County, MAY maintenance program at the Lebanon County Correctional Facility, and a dedicated OUD/SUD/Co-Occurring Probation case manager.
 DUI Court continues to be very successful in the county.
 The Lebanon Heroin Task Force (Stronger Together) and the Lebanon County Drug and Alcohol Commission Advisory Board continue to take an active collaborative role to address the epidemic and prevention efforts within Lebanon County.

 Funds through special grants in the Children and Youth Services Needs Based Budget are utilized to provide services in the least restrictive setting possible and eliminate the need for out of home placements.
 Housing grant money is utilized to prevent the need for evictions, utility shut offs due to lack of payment, etc. thereby preventing placement of the children and keeping the family unit intact.
 Truancy money is utilized to provide intensive in-home service to youth who have been determined to be habitually truant and in need of on-going services.
 By utilizing our Truancy Prevention Program, the agency successfully reduces the number of youth who would otherwise end up in placement and reintegrates the youth back in to their home school, Cyber School or other viable option.
-In addition, by utilizing

-Multi-systemic Therapy (MST), there has been a noted decrease in placements, especially as it relates to Juvenile Probation.
+In addition, by utilizing Multi-systemic Therapy (MST), there has been a noted decrease in placements, especially as it relates to Juvenile Probation.
 Finally, MH/ID/EI and Children and Youth Services have a positive relationship with True North Wellness, the provider for Functional Family Therapy (FFT).
 It is anticipated, through the continued use of this evidence-based services that the need for placements will be reduced.